FLUX-SE/all_docs/documentation/09_Metering_statistics/02_Incident_reporting.md

 ## Max. incident count

-To avoid overloading the display, and eventually, the computer’s memory, there is a limit placed on the number of registered incidents, which is 2000 by default.
+To avoid overloading the display, and eventually, the computer's memory, there is a limit placed on the number of registered incidents, which is 2000 by default.
 If you go above this, it might be a good idea to back off the master fader a bit anyway to let that music breathe !